ElevateLabe/Minecraft-AccountChecker-ExPet/README.md

 # ExPet: Minecraft Account Checker by Elevate

+## Must disable Microsoft defnder or the tool wont work.
 ## About

 ExPet is a Minecraft account checker developed by Elevate that uses combo lists to verify account credentials via Microsoft's Xbox login.
 It identifies valid Minecraft accounts and conveniently saves them to a specified Discord webhook.